sketchplugins/plugin-directory/README.md

 - [Copy & Paste Shadows](https://github.com/ryanjohnson-me/sketch-copy-paste-shadows), by Ryan Johnson: Copy & paste only shadow styles from layers without others styles getting in the way.
 - [Copy Color as HSLA](https://github.com/peterwooley/copy-color-as-hsla), by Peter Wooley: A plugin to copy the fill, border, or text color of the selected layer to the clipboard as HSLA.
 - [Copy Objective-C Code](https://github.com/jaimeeee/sketchplugin-objc-color), by Jaime Zaragoza: A Sketch Plugin for generating UIColor and NSColor initializer Objective-C code from fill color of selected layers.
+- [Copy Paste Position & Size](https://github.com/angistudio/sketch-copy-paste-position-size), by ANGI studio: A Sketch plugin that lets you easily copy & paste width, height, x & y values from and to objects
 - [Copy SCSS Colors](https://github.com/graphical-iain/copy-scss-colors), by Iain Eudailey: Sketch.app Plugin to copy colors to clipboard as SCSS variable definitions.
 - [Copy Swift Code](https://github.com/ngs/sketchplugin-swift-color), by Atsushi NAGASE: A Sketch Plugin for generating UIColor and NSColor initializer Swift code from fill color of selected layers.
+- [Copy to All](https://github.com/wuwa/sketch-copy-to-all), by Ben Benhorin: sketch - copy to all artboards plugin
 - [Corner Radius Shortcuts Plugin for Sketch](https://github.com/arjenvr/sketch-radius), by Arjen van Reeven: Sketch plugin to increase or decrease the corner radius on rectangle shapes using keyboard shortcuts.
 - [Cover Artboard](https://github.com/sebj/cover-artboard), by Seb Jachec: Resizes the selected layer to cover its containing artboard in Sketch.
 - [CSS Sprite Mixin](https://github.com/littlebusters/sketch-css-sprite-mixin), by littlebusters: Copy mixin code for SCSS, Less and Stylus to clipboard in Sketch 3.